neoforged/Documentation/docs/misc/keymappings.md

 ---
-description: This article explains how to register and listen for key mappings.
+description: How to register and listen for key mappings.
-sidebar_position: 4
+sidebar_position: 5
 ---
 # Key Mappings